pjsg/nodemcu-firmware/docs/en/modules/switec.md

 is on the step.
 Then this point can be set as zero.
 It is important not to let the motor run into the endstops during normal operation as this will make the pointing inaccurate.

-!!! note "Note:"
+##### Note

 This module uses the hardware timer interrupt and hence it is incompatible with the PWM module.

 ## switec.setup()
-Initialize the nodemcu to talk to a switec X.28 or compatible instrument stepper motor.
+Initialize the nodemcu to talk to a switec X.27 or compatible instrument stepper motor.

 #### Syntax
 `switec.setup(channel, pin1, pin2, pin3, pin4 [, maxDegPerSec])`

 #### Parameters
-`channel` The switec module supports two stepper motors.
+- `channel` The switec module supports two stepper motors.
 The channel is either 0 or 1.
-`pin1` This is a GPIO number (excluding 0) and connects to pin 1 on the stepper.
+- `pin1` This is a GPIO number (excluding 0) and connects to pin 1 on the stepper.
-`pin2` This is a GPIO number (excluding 0) and connects to pin 2 on the stepper.
+- `pin2` This is a GPIO number (excluding 0) and connects to pin 2 on the stepper.
-`pin3` This is a GPIO number (excluding 0) and connects to pin 3 on the stepper.
+- `pin3` This is a GPIO number (excluding 0) and connects to pin 3 on the stepper.
-`pin4` This is a GPIO number (excluding 0) and connects to pin 4 on the stepper.
+- `pin4` This is a GPIO number (excluding 0) and connects to pin 4 on the stepper.
-`maxDegPerSec` (optional) This can set to limit the maximum slew rate.
+- `maxDegPerSec` (optional) This can set to limit the maximum slew rate.
 The default is 600 degrees per second.

 #### Returns
 Nothing.
 If the arguments are in error, or the operation cannot be completed, then an error is thrown.

-!!! note "Note:"
+##### Note

 Once a channel is setup, it cannot be re-setup until the needle has stopped moving.

 #### Example
 ```lua